NolanPic/NolanPic/README.md

-I am a full-stack developer with 7 years of experience in the web industry.
-I am experienced in developing large web applications such as custom CMS platforms, as well as building client websites—all the while working in modern and legacy codebases alike, and quickly learning tools and languages.
+I am a software engineer of 9 years.
+I am experienced in developing websites and applications while working in modern and legacy codebases, supporting customers on a technical level, and quickly learning tools and languages.
 Always curious.

-Check out my portfolio here -> [https://picini.io](https://picini.io)

 Connect with me on [LinkedIn](https://www.linkedin.com/in/nolan-picini/)!